felipecastilhos/algorithm-challenges/README.md

 # algorithm-challenges
-Challenges I resolved to practice algorithms and Kotlin language.
+Challenges I resolved to practice algorithms in Kotlin.